Todd S. Nelson: Education Management Corporation (2007–2015)

 Nelson was CEO of Education Management (EDMC) from 2007 to 2015, bringing several Apollo Group executives to the company.
 EDMC's schools included the Art Institutes, Argosy University, Brown Mackie College, and South University.
 During his time at EDMC, the company grew into the second largest US for-profit college chain and faced allegations of illegal enrolment tactics.
 Nelson's highest annual compensation was $13.1 million.
 In 2017, EDMC filed for bankruptcy.

 Career Education Corporation-Perdoceo (2015–present)

-Nelson has been the CEO of Perdoceo Education Corporation (formerly known as Career Education Corporation) since 2015.
+Nelson was the CEO of Perdoceo Education Corporation (formerly known as Career Education Corporation) from 2015 to 2022.
 Nelson guided the company through several school closings, including the shuttering of Le Cordon Bleu, Briarcliffe College and Sanford-Brown campuses.
 Perdoceo is the parent company of Colorado Technical University, American Intercontinental University, and Trident University International.
 In 2019, Nelson made $7.4 million in total compensation.
 He currently holds about $12 million in equities from the company.
+In January 2022, Nelson stepped down as CEO of Perdoceo but continued as Executive Chairman.